 Known as Crème Dubarry or Velouté du Barry, Dubarry Cauliflower Cream Soup is a French classic.

-Turning to my French Larousse dictionary, anything called 'Du Barry' in French cuisine contains cauliflower - from a simple salad to the most famous Crème Dubarry, often served on winter menus in chic Parisian restaurants.
+Turning to my French Larousse Gastronomique dictionary, anything called 'Du Barry' in French cuisine contains cauliflower (chou fleur in French) - from a simple salad to the most famous Crème Dubarry, often served on winter menus in chic Parisian restaurants.

 Why Dubarry?
-This rich cream of cauliflower soup gets its name from the Comtesse du Barry, who adored the humble chou-fleur.
-Trust the French to bring cauliflower and a hungry royal love affair together!
+This rich cream of cauliflower soup gets its name from the so-called Comtesse du Barry, who adored the humble chou-fleur.
+I say, so-called, as Madame Jeanne wasn't really a countess.

 Who was the Madame du Barry?

-The gourmet Madame, then Comtesse, du Barry was the last mistress and favourite of King Louis XV.
+Gourmet Madame, then made Comtesse du Barry, was the last mistress and favourite of King Louis XV.
 (Not to be confused with the chain of Parisian boutiques, Comtesse du Barry.
 Known for its gourmet tinned meals of foie gras or truffles.)

 Madame was renowned for her beauty, her blond curls, her blue eyes, her love for luxury - and her way of wrapping her little finger around aristocratic, influential men.

-Antoine and I were intrigued to visit part of the residence given to her by Louis XV, where she stayed in Louveciennes in Les Yvelines, 10km west of Paris.
-Alas, the domaine is now private and not open to the public - but once a year for just a couple of hours, guided visits are arranged in May by the Office de Tourisme de Boucles de Seine.
-As photos were not permitted inside the residence, my photos are restricted to the lush grounds.
+We were intrigued to visit part of her residence, gifted by Louis XV, in Louveciennes in Les Yvelines (only 10km west of Paris).
+Alas, the domain is private and closed to the public - but, once a year for just a couple of hours, guided visits are arranged in May by the Office de Tourisme de Boucles de Seine.
+As photos are not permitted inside the residence, my photos are restricted to the lush grounds.

-Louveciennes was host to painters such as Madame Vigée Le Brun (who painted 3 portraits of Madame du Barry) and the Impressionists.
-Camille Pissaro also later lived here and Sisley painted many landscapes, which shows not that much has changed outside her residence.
+Louveciennes was host to painters such as Madame Vigée Le Brun (who painted 3 portraits of Mme du Barry) and Impressionists, Pissaro and Sisley.

 It's another lovely walk in the area, as part of the 4 Impressionist Walks by the Seine (see my post on the Renoir walk from Chatou to Carrières-sur-Seine).